Our posture on security

 Operational controls reduce intrusion and abuse risk

-NOSIBLE uses firewalls, endpoint security, antivirus, anti-malware, multi-factor authentication, high-security Gmail settings, SSL encryption, DDoS protection, BrightData routing, and hardened Ubuntu Pro.
-NOSIBLE has completed SOC 2 readiness work and is preparing for an independent SOC 2 examination.
+Behind the gateway, NOSIBLE uses firewalls, endpoint security, antivirus, anti-malware, multi-factor authentication, high-security Gmail settings, TLS encryption, DDoS protection, and hardened Ubuntu Pro.
+Administrative access requires Tailscale with MFA and is recorded and auditable.
+Secrets and per-key encryption keys are stored in Google Secret Manager.
 U.S. security enforcement has focused on gaps between promised controls and actual controls, including FTC v.
 Wyndham, LabMD v.
 FTC, FTC Chegg, and FTC Zoom.

 Common security questions